Kitamreik/ecocycle-test/readme.md

 - [ ] Get feedback from the users and make necessary changes.
 - [x] Fix the active/inactive boolean checkboxes/dropdowns in user route.
 - [ ] Make sure the cities are not duplicate.
-- [ ] Make sure the school is checked against the school name, and ~~stret address~~--district-- city for duplicate entry.
+- [ ] Make sure the school is checked against the school name, and ~~stret address~~district~~ city for duplicate entry.
 - [ ] Add grades information field (string) in the requests as well.
 - [ ] Make the grades information field type to be a string in the presentation table.
 - [ ] Ask the Ecocycle if there would be a case when more than one users are assigned to a training sessions.
 - [ ] For school add/edit form, have the user select the districts first and then populate the schools/counties based on those selected droop down.
+- [ ] We only need one enum for phone type to specify whether it is mobile (text message capable) or landline
 - [ ] Add registrar to every request.
 - [ ] THe UI elements should be in the order specified in the Requirements